Blackymas/NSPanel_HA_Blueprint/docs/api.md

 > This setup provides a direct and user-friendly way to access and return from detailed entity information, enhancing the interface's usability.

 ### Icon Action: `icon`
-Updates a chip or custom button's icon, color, and visibility within Home Assistant.
+Updates a chip or custom button's icon, color, font size, and visibility within Home Assistant.

 **Usage:**
 This action is ideal for dynamically updating icons on your Panel, allowing for a customizable and interactive user interface.